DataDog/hiring-engineers/answers.md

 ## Questions

 ### Level 0 (optional) - Setup an Ubuntu VM

-* While it is not required, we recommend that you spin up a fresh linux VM via Vagrant or other tools so that you don't run into any OS or dependency issues.
-[Here are instructions for setting up a Vagrant Ubuntu 12.04 VM.](https://www.vagrantup.com/docs/getting-started/)
+Ubuntu 12.04 is set up on Vagrant 1.9.7 on macOS 10.11.6

 ### Level 1 - Collecting your Data

-* Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the Agent reporting metrics from your local machine.
 * Bonus question: In your own words, what is the Agent?

-* Bonus question: In your own words, what is the Agent?

 The datadog agent is a typical daemon program.
 It runs as a small program behind a target system called Integration/s.
-The major purpose of the program is collectiong and sending system information to your datadog system in a cloud service which is hosted by Datadog.
-The strong differentiator is its extensibility.
-You can define new metrics as you needed, and also using tags, you can get very various types of reports(called dashboard) for your daily operation.
-Other merit is its easiness.
+The major purpose of the program is collecting and sending system information to your datadog account in a cloud service which is hosted by Datadog.
+The 1st strong differentiator is its extensibility.
+You can define new metrics as you needed.
+And also using tags makes you able to get very various types of reports(called dashboard) which makes your daily operation fun.
+2nd merit is its easiness.
 The steps to integrate other services is almost automated, or pre-defined.
 You can install an agent with pre-defined manner to reduce opeartion cost.

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.